CyS3cGuy/odinproject-todo/README.md

 # odinproject-todo

-This is the template for webpack for any The Odin Project projects.
+This is The Odin Project To-Do App.